The Exiled Heavy Knight Knows How to Game the System: Light novel

 Written by Nekoko, The Exiled Heavy Knight Knows How to Game the System initially began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on April 25, 2021.
-Kodansha acquired the series and began publishing it with illustrations by Jaian under their Kodansha Ranobe Books light novel imprint on June 2, 2022.
-Three volumes have been released as of February 2024.
+The series was later acquired and published by Kodansha with illustrations by Jaian under their Kodansha Ranobe Books light novel imprint on June 2, 2022, with five volumes released as of July 2026.